Skip to main content

 How does a ventless dryer work?

 Ventless dryers are also known as condenser tumble dryers.
 These units solve some real problems by working in a way that’s quite different from a conventional dryer.
-This technology eliminates the need for running a dryer duct, which is helpful if you live in a building that simply doesn’t give you the option to have a vented dryer.
+This technology eliminates the need for a dryer duct, which is particularly helpful if you live in a building that doesn’t allow vented dryers.

 All this results in a more efficient dryer that can be installed in more places.